 Within this unit, students will analyze the complex forces that led to industrialization during the Gilded Age.
 They’ll examine the influx of different immigrant groups, see how these groups struggled and persevered in the U.S.. discuss the development of capitalism and industry, and analyze reactions against that force – through unions and strikes.
-Students will analyze primary source relating to all kinds of topics – immigration, child labor, and big business are all discussed.
+Students will analyze primary sources relating to all kinds of topics – immigration, child labor, and big business are all discussed.
 They will play a variation on the “Urban Game” that has them visualize the demographic changes to 5 Points in NYC.
 (There are also options to play two other online games relating to immigration and labor).
-They will learn about this time period through many teaching methods, including direction instruction, station activities, cooperative learning activities, game play, and podcast listening.
+They will learn about this time period through many teaching methods, including direct instruction, station activities, cooperative learning activities, gameplay, and podcast listening.
 You can view more in the preview here.

 © Copyright 2022 Peacefield History.
 All rights reserved.
 Permission is granted to copy pages specifically designed for student or teacher use by the original purchaser or licensee.
 This is intended to be used by one teacher unless additional licenses have been purchased.
 The reproduction of any other part of this product is strictly prohibited.
 Copying any part of this product and placing it on the Internet in any form besides Google Classroom is strictly forbidden.
 Doing so makes it possible for an Internet search to make the document available on the Internet, free of charge, and is a violation of the Digital Millennium Copyright Act (DMCA).